 They can jump up to 10 mph, when trying to escape predators!

 8.)
 Females mate with a male and then lay 100s of eggs in an available source of water.
-The diminutive eggs are attached to pebbles and sticks underwater and develop until the tadpoles finally hatch, around 24 – 48 hours later.
+The diminutive eggs are attached to pebbles and sticks underwater and they quickly develop until the tadpoles hatch, a mere 24 – 48 hours later.

 9.)
 Tadpoles typically eat plankton, but will also resort to cannibalism, if they are faced with rapidly drying pools of water and overcrowding.